-Officer Brenton came from a family dedicated to public service; his father and uncle are both retired Seattle Police Officers and his brother in law is a Seattle Firefighter.
-Officer Brenton first served in the US Army as a veteran of the first Gulf War, followed by service in the Hoquiam and La Connor Police Departments.
-In 2000, he fulfilled his lifelong dream of following in his father’s footsteps by joining the Seattle Police Department.
+Timothy Brenton was born on February 9, 1970.
+Officer Brenton came from a family dedicated to public service.
+His father and uncle are both retired Seattle Police Officers, and his brother-in-law is a Seattle Firefighter.
+Officer Brenton served in the US Army, and was a veteran of the first Gulf War.
+He served in the Hoquiam and La Connor Police Departments.
+On December 18, 2000, he was commissioned as a Seattle Police Officer, and fulfilled his lifelong dream of following in his father’s footsteps.